 The highest concentrations of Americans with long-term complications from diabetes are clustered on the East Coast, according to a new study.

-Florida and Texas appear to be the biggest hot spots in a map created by researchers from Carle Illinois College of Medicine in Champaign, IL.
-There also were some clusters in areas on the West Coast.
-The lowest rates of long-term diabetes issues were in counties across the West and Great Plains.
+In addition, Florida and Texas appear to be the biggest hot spots in a map created by researchers from Carle Illinois College of Medicine in Champaign, IL.
+They also found clusters in areas on the West Coast.
+The lowest rates of long-term diabetes complications were in counties across the West and Great Plains.

 The data, from Medicare and other public databases, was organized and exported into a geospatial analysis software.
 The resulting analyses highlighted demographic patterns, with bigger populations of Black and Hispanic diabetes patients in the hot spots, reported medical student Jacques Lowe, BA.